Searching for GEMS: The Occurrence of Giant Planets orbiting M-dwarfs within 100 pc: Summary

 \section{Summary}

 As part of the \textit{Searching for GEMS} survey, we performed a pilot study of a distance-limited ($<$ 100 pc) sample of M-dwarfs observed by TESS using our new \texttt{TESS-miner} package.
 Each of our candidates was subjected to further exhaustive vetting, pixel-checks and transit fitting, following which we were left with 23 candidates.
-Of these, 7 were existing planets, 3 had previously been identified as astrophysical FPs by past research, and 12 were identified as astrophysical false positives based on spectroscopic observations, leaving 1 new candidate requiring later spectroscopic vetting.
-Based on this, we calculated occurrence rates for GEMS around early-type ($0.067\% \pm 0.047\%$), mid-type ($0.139\% \pm 0.069\%$ or a maximum of $0.139^{+0.072}_{-0.062}\%$ including the new planet candidates), and late-type M-dwarfs ($0.032\% \pm 0.032\%$).
-We also calculated an overall GEMS occurrence rate across the complete M-dwarf sample to be $0.065^{+0.025}_{-0.027}\%$, or a maximum of $0.065^{+0.026}_{0.026}\%$ including new planet candidates.
+Of these, 7 were existing planets, 3 had previously been identified as astrophysical FPs by past research, and 13 were identified as astrophysical false positives based on spectroscopic observations.
+Based on this, we calculated occurrence rates for GEMS around early-type ($0.118\% \pm 0.068\%$), mid-type ($0.153\% \pm 0.069\%$), and late-type M-dwarfs ($0.036\% \pm 0.024\%$).
+We also calculated an overall GEMS occurrence rate across the complete M-dwarf sample to be $0.068\%\pm0.024\%$.
 Our estimates on occurrence of giant planets across the M-dwarf spectral type, when combined with literature estimates for FGK stars, enabled us to fit an exponential relation between giant planet occurrence rates and stellar mass, which confirms the rarity of GEMS due to the lower average mass protoplanetary disks on average around M-dwarfs.

 \facilities{TESS, HET (HPF), WIYN (NEID), Magellan:Clay (WINERED)}

 \software{ \texttt{pickle} \citep{van1995python}, \texttt{astropy} \citep{astropy_2013,astropy_collaboration_astropy_2018,astropy_2022}, \texttt{barycorpy} \citep{kanodia_python_2018}, \texttt{HxRGproc} \citep{ninan_habitable-zone_2018}, \texttt{ipython} \citep{perez_ipython_2007}, \texttt{K2fov} \citep{2016ascl.soft01009M}, \texttt{matplotlib} \citep{hunter_matplotlib:_2007}, \texttt{MRExo} \citep{kanodia_mass-radius_2019, kanodia_beyond_2023}, \texttt{numpy} \citep{harris_array_2020}, \texttt{pandas} \citep{mckinney-proc-scipy-2010}, \texttt{scipy} \citep{oliphant_python_2007, scipy}, \texttt{batman} \citep{kreidberg_batman_2015}, \texttt{lightkurve} \citep{lightkurve}, \texttt{wotan} \citep{Wotan}, \texttt{WARP} \citep{2024PASP..136a4504H} , \texttt{tglc} \citep{han_tess-gaia_2023}, \texttt{TRICERATOPS} \citep{giacalone_vetting_2021}, \texttt{LEO-vetter} \citep{Kunimoto_2024}, \texttt{juliet} \citep{Espinoza2019}, \texttt{dynesty} \citep{speagle_dynesty_2020} }